shankar0206/Scene-Segmentation/README.md

 # Scene-Segmentation
 Training was done on google colab.
+The NB's are colab notebooks.
 To run the ipynb files, provide the required paths inside the notebook.
 The code is referenced from https://github.com/AnyiRao/SceneSeg the LGSS repo and architectural modifications are made on top of it

 Results: